-Actions have been and may be taken by the State during less favorable economic periods to ensure resource/expenditure balances (particularly in the GRF), some of which are described below.
-None of those actions were applied, and no actions that have been or might be taken to address the current lowered revenue projections will be applied, to appropriations or expenditures needed for debt service or lease payments relating to any State obligations.
+Actions have been and may be taken by the State during less favorable economic periods (such as currently) to ensure resource/expenditure balances (particularly in the GRF), some of which are described below.
+None of those actions were or are being applied to appropriations or expenditures needed for debt service or lease payments relating to any State obligations.

-The appropriations acts for the 2002-03 biennium include all necessary appropriations for debt service on State obligations (including the Series 2001-1 Bonds) and for lease payments including those relating to lease obligations issued by the Ohio Building Authority and the Treasurer of State, and previously by the Ohio Public Facilities Commission.
+The appropriations acts for the 2002-03 biennium include all necessary appropriations for debt service on State obligations and for lease payments relating to lease obligations issued by the Ohio Building Authority and the Treasurer of State, and previously by the Ohio Public Facilities Commission.

-The following is a general discussion of State finances, particularly GRF receipts and expenditures, for recent and the current bienniums.
-References to ending fund or cash balances generally are to balances as of June 30 of the second year of the fiscal biennium.

-As evidenced by actions discussed below, the State administrations and both houses of the General Assembly have been committed to and have taken actions that provide a balance of GRF resources and expenditures.
-All cutbacks, whether by Governor's order or General Assembly actions, have expressly excepted debt service and lease payments relating to State obligations.
+The following is a selective general discussion of State finances, particularly GRF receipts and expenditures, for recent and the current bienniums.
+As evidenced by actions discussed, the State administrations and both houses of the General Assembly have been and are committed to and have taken and are taking actions that provide a balance of GRF resources and expenditures.